Urinary incontinence in bronchiectasis

 1.Teaching ‘The Knack’.

-‘The Knack’ exercise is a well-timed contraction of the pelvic floor muscles, to assist with bladder leaks (Miller 1998).
+‘The Knack’ exercise is a well-timed contraction of the pelvic floor muscles, to assist with bladder leaks (Miller 1998) and has been applied in people with bronchiectasis (Duignan et al 2014).
 It can be used with events or activities that increase downward pressure upon the pelvic floor such as:

 Coughing (including airway clearance therapy) or sneezing

 Lifting weights or rising into standing from sitting

 Stepping down heavily

 Sit away from the back of the chair or stand tall with the chest lifted and the normal inward curve in the low back